SMD111-git/SMD111-git/README.md

 ## 🚀 About Me

 - 🌱 I’m currently learning new technologies and improving my coding skills.
-- 👨‍💻 I enjoy working on web development, data science, and automation projects.
+- 👨‍💻 I enjoy working on web development and automation projects.
 - 🤝 I’m open to collaborating on exciting projects and contributing to open-source.
 - 📝 I regularly write articles and tutorials to share my knowledge with the community.